Rachel Bloom: Career

+Bloom and her rescue dog Wiley appeared together in an #AdoptPureLove PSA for the Shelter Pet Project that began airing in 2019.

+In November 2020, it was announced that Bloom would be releasing a memoir, titled I Want to Be Where the Normal People Are, published by Grand Central Publishing.
+The book was released on November 17, 2020.
+It explores Bloom's own mental health struggles and experiences with bullying, both as a child and as an adult in the entertainment industry.

+In 2022, Bloom co-starred in the Hulu show, Reboot, in which she played Hannah, the bitter daughter and co-worker of Paul Reiser's character.
+The series, which first premiered in September 2022, was created by Steven Levitan, and was nominated for a Critics Choice Award for Best Comedy Series, and Bloom was nominated for a 2023 HCA TV Award for Best Supporting Actress in a Streaming Comedy Series.

+In 2022, Bloom began touring the country with a new standup/storytelling/musical called Death, Let Me Do My Show.
+It then ran off-Broadway at the Lucille Lortel Theatre in September 2023 to critical acclaim.
+The show received an encore off-Broadway run at the Orpheum Theatre (Manhattan) in December 2023.
+Bloom was co-nominated for a Drama Desk Award for Original Lyrics in 2024.

+Her Netflix special, Death, Let Me Do My Special was adapted from the off-Broadway show and premiered on Netflix on October 15, 2024.

 Crazy Ex-Girlfriend

 On May 7, 2015, Bloom filmed a half-hour pilot for Showtime with co-executive producer Aline Brosh McKenna (The Devil Wears Prada), directed by Marc Webb.
-It was eventually picked up by The CW for the fall 2015–2016 season.
-Crazy-Ex Girlfriend became a critically acclaimed hour-long series with more network-friendly content when it transitioned from cable to network TV and features musical numbers.
-The show premiered on October 12, 2015.
+It was picked up by The CW for the fall 2015–2016 season.
+Crazy-Ex Girlfriend became a critically acclaimed hour-long series with more network-friendly content when it moved from cable to network TV and began to feature musical numbers.
+The show premiered on October 12, 2015, and ran until 2019.

 On January 10, 2016, Bloom won the Golden Globe Award for Best Actress in a Television Series, Musical or Comedy.
 The following week, Bloom won the Critics' Choice Television Award for Best Actress in a Comedy Series.
 On September 23, 2019, Bloom won the 71st Primetime Emmy Award for Outstanding Original Music and Lyrics for her work on Crazy Ex-Girlfriend.

 "Holy Shit (You've Got to Vote)"

 "Holy Shit (You've Got to Vote)" is a 2016 video created by Rachel Bloom to encourage people to vote in the 2016 election.
-The star-filled cast sang profanity laced lyrics directed at Donald Trump such as "Donald Trump is human syphilis/we could be the antidote".
-The video caught the attention of many news outlets, though some questioned its effectiveness retrospectively.
+The star-filled cast sang profane lyrics directed at Donald Trump, such as "Donald Trump is human syphilis/we could be the antidote".
+The video caught the attention of many news outlets, though some later questioned its effectiveness.